njcuk9999/irex_pycharm_demo/README.md

 ## Why Pycharm?

 There are many reasons.
 Here are a few of mine:
 - It's **free** (community addition)
    - **professional version** available with _your_ university account

-- Project management
+- Great for project management
 - **PEP8** (python grammer) suggestions

-- code completion and suggestions

-- code syntax highlighting
+- code completion, suggestions and syntax highlighting
 - code and module indexing
-  - Ctrl+Click to nagivate
-  - nagivate back and forwards
+  - Ctrl+Click to nagivate, nagivate back and forwards
 - local version of code history
 - git integration is awesome!
 - debugging is awesome!
 - plus much much more!

-- It _is_ complicated
-  - there is a lot to it
+- It _is_ complicated (there is a lot to it)
   - but don't let that put you off!

-##

 ```